jtomori/vfx_good_night_reading/README.md

 Links are pointing to PDFs when available for free, or to [acm digital library](https://dl.acm.org/).
 Note that ACM Digital Library content is sometimes available for **free**, more info [here](https://www.siggraph.org//learn/conference-content).
 You can also find papers at [deepdyve](https://www.deepdyve.com/), where you can check free preview before buying them.

+:information_source: Note that some links might break after some time.
+You can still check if they are indexed in [Wayback Machine](https://archive.org/web/) though.

 Feel free to improve/extend this library and contribute with your findings.
 Pull requests are welcome.

 See [generate.py](./generate.py) for instructions about generating this page.